Lifestyle inflation, what the heck is that and why do you need to smash it?

 In short, the power of the goals comes from your why which will assist you to smash lifestyle inflation.

 For example, setting a vague goal like ‘wanting to live a better life’ opens the door to considering all kinds of options.
-Buying a new large screen television or financing a holiday might make you feel that your life is getting better.
+Buying a new large screen television or financing a holiday might make you feel that your life is getting better, but is it really?

 Suddenly, certain purchases and decisions that might inflate your lifestyle won’t really contribute to your end goal so you can easily make better choices.